F1r3Pr1nc3/Stellaris-Mod-Updater/README.md

 - Assists with batch processing multiple mods at once.
 - Copy or sync mod directories into a new output folder.
 - Update .mod descriptor files, including fields like version, path, and supported_version.
+- Simple syntax-formatter (and so validator).
+- Automatic <b>downgrade</b> function from v4.1 to v4.0, from v4.0 to v3.14 is in work!

 ### ⌨️ Example
 - https://github.com/Coggernaut/Distant-Stars-Overhaul/commit/5b259f82002b4ce993c70179d24c39f996d86d65